 [GS211] Human Rights and Social Justice in Global Perspective Human rights have become one of the primary frameworks for understanding justice and injustice globally.
 Drawing especially on anthropology, with its longstanding commitment to exploring the diversity of human experience, we first examine critically the contradictory consequences of this new human rights universalism.
 Moving beyond simplistic arguments of relativism and anti-relativism, we scrutinize human rights claims in the face of concrete contexts of cultural difference and inequality.
-Central to this course will be student participation in the selection of a front-line artist-activist as next year's Oak Human Rights Fellow on the theme "Film/Photography and Human Rights" Prerequisite: Anthropology 112.
-Three credit hours.
+Prerequisite: Anthropology 112.
+Four credit hours.
 W2.

-GS214s Economic Policy and Performance in Contemporary Latin America Listed as Economics 214.
+GS214f Economic Policy and Performance in Contemporary Latin America Listed as Economics 214.
 Four credit hours.
-I. Franko
+W2, I. Franko

-[GS224] Multimedia Storytelling in a Transnational World This humanities lab teaches audio and video recording methods, research practice, documentary filmmaking ethics, and multimedia and interactive storytelling conventions and platforms.
-Special emphasis is placed on learning to understand and collaborate across a variety of socioeconomic and cultural differences.
-Students will produce audio, video, and text contributions to an online interactive documentary that tells stories of the state's varied immigrant communities.
-Requires significant travel and student initiative.
-Part of the two-course cluster, Integrated Studies 224, "Global Maine."
+[GS227] Visual Ways of Knowing: Transcultural Documentary Filmmaking Teaches audio and video recording methods, research practice, documentary filmmaking ethics, and video editing.
+Special emphasis is placed on learning to understand, collaborate, and tell documentary stories across a variety of socioeconomic and cultural differences.
+Students will produce audio, video, and text contributions to an online interactive documentary that shares the stories of the Movement for Black Lives (broadly construed) in Maine.
+Requires significant student initiative including full attendance at the Camden International Film Festival.
+Humanities lab course.
 Four credit hours.

-GS251f Global Displacement: Understanding Refugees and Refugee Policy When people are forced to flee their homes because of persecution, what happens to them?
+GS251f Global Displacement When people are forced to flee their homes because of persecution, what happens to them?
 What should happen?
 In our transnational world, cross-border conflict and displacement challenge our ideas about governance, identity, and justice.
 This course provides a framework to understand displacement in global perspective.
 We will trace the evolution of international refugee law and policy dealing with this growing population and consider the implications of displacement for individuals, communities, and states.
 Through case studies, we will also grapple with the social, cultural, political, and ethical challenges posed by refugee aid.
-Previously listed as Global Studies 297 (Fall 2016).
+Boundaries and Margins humanities theme course.
 Prerequisite: Anthropology 112.
 Four credit hours.
 S, I. El-Shaarawi

-GS252s Language in Culture and Society Listed as Anthropology 252.
+[GS252] Language, Culture, Discourse Listed as Anthropology 252.
 Four credit hours.
-Halvorson

-GS253f Goods, Gifts, and Globalizing Consumers Listed as Anthropology 253.
+[GS253] Cultural Perspectives on Global Economies Listed as Anthropology 253.
 Four credit hours.
 W2.
-Halvorson

 [GS273] Economics of Globalization Listed as Economics 273.
 Prerequisite: Economics 133 and 134.
 Four credit hours.
 W2.